Jewish–Roman wars: Bar Kokhba Revolt

 The insurgency presented an acute challenge to the Romans.
 Hadrian took the time to assemble a vast force under Sextus Julius Severus, comprising six full legions, auxiliaries, and reinforcements from up to six additional legions, and then launched a campaign of systematic devastation of Judaea.
 In 135 CE, after a brutal siege, the Jewish fortress of Betar fell and Bar Kokhba died.
 Some rebels, having retreated into refuge caves in the Judaean Desert, were besieged and starved by Roman forces.

 The revolt had catastrophic consequences for the Jewish population in Judaea, resulting in massive loss of life, widespread enslavement, and extensive forced displacement.
 The scale of devastation surpassed even that of the First Jewish–Roman War, leaving Judea proper in a state of desolation.
 Shimeon Applebaum estimates that about two-thirds of Judaea's Jewish population perished in the revolt.
 Within a century after the revolt ended, the Roman historian Cassius Dio (c.
 155–235) wrote: "50 of their most important outposts and 985 of their most famous villages were razed to the ground.
 580,000 men were slain in the various raids and battles, and the number of those that perished by famine, disease and fire was past finding out.
 Thus, nearly the whole of Judaea was made desolate."
 Archaeological evidence indicates that many sites in Judea suffered damage, destruction, or abandonment, to the extent that Jewish settlement in Judea was almost completely eradicated by the revolt's end.
 Recent works, including one by Hannah Cotton and another by Dvir Raviv and Chaim Ben David, support the figures given by Dio, concluding that his data was based on Roman records available at the time.

 Aftermath

 The Jewish-Roman wars profoundly transformed the Jewish people, converting a once-prominent population in the Eastern Mediterranean into a dispersed and persecuted minority.
+Classicist Hannah Cotton characterized the First Jewish Revolt and the Bar Kokhba Revolt as "two major national and religious revolts—two great catastrophes which changed the history of this province—indeed the entire course of Jewish history."
+Classicist historian Fergus Millar similarly describes these two revolts as "religious and nationalist movements of a strikingly modern kind", adding that "they were also almost unique instances of state-formation within the Roman Empire."

 These conflicts caused extensive casualties and destruction throughout Judea and led to mass displacement and the enslavement of many.
 While the First Jewish-Roman War devastated Jerusalem—destroying the center of Jewish political, national, and religious life—the Bar Kokhba revolt had even more catastrophic consequences, effectively depopulating Judea, the core of the Jewish homeland, of its Jewish population.
 The defeat also ended aspirations for Jewish political independence in the region for nearly two millennia.